About GitHub Codespaces

 The Codespaces Education benefit gives verified teachers a free monthly allowance of GitHub Codespaces hours to use in GitHub Classroom.
 The free allowance is estimated to be enough for a class of 50 with 5 assignments per month, on a 2 core machine with 1 codespace stored per student.

-Note: The Codespaces Education benefit is currently in beta and subject to change.
-During the beta release, your organization will not be charged if you exceed the free allowance.
+Note: The Codespaces Education benefit is currently in public preview and subject to change.
+During the public preview release, your organization will not be charged if you exceed the free allowance.

 To become a verified teacher, you need to be approved for an educator or teacher benefit.
 See "Apply to GitHub Education as a teacher."